bruhad-dave/drs-validator/README.md

 ### Other Scripts
 - `validator_runner.py`: Can be run to use DRS_Validator without installation; described above
 - usage:
     ```
     python validator_runner.py -s <abs/path/to/schema/dir> -u <base/url> -i <abs/path/to/input/csv>
     ```
+- options:
+    - `-s`: Absolute path to directory containing JSON schemas
+    - `-u`: Base url to use as suffix for object ID in order to make GET requests
+    - `-i`: Path to comma-separated, headered input file, where column 1 contains object ids and column 2 contains corresponding expected status codes

 - `yaml_to_json.py`: Convert schema from yaml to json.
+Also takes care of any schema references within a given schema file.
 - usage:
     ```
     python yaml_to_json.py -i <abs/path/to/dir/with/yaml_files> -o <abs/path/to/ouput dir>
     ```
+- options:
+    - `-i`: Absolute path to directory containing schemas in YAML format
+    - `o`: Absolute path to dorectory where you'd like the converted JSON files to be written.